-In addition, the passages in the legislation which highlight the relative nature of the assessment of a medicinal product, in particular the seventh and eighth recitals in the preamble to Directive 75/318, refer to Directive progress of scientific knowledge and to Directive 75/318 that the benefit/risk balance is to be assessed continuously on the basis of any new information or data submitted to the competent authorities.
+In addition, the passages in the legislation which highlight the relative nature of the assessment of a medicinal product, in particular the seventh and eighth recitals in the preamble to Directive 75/318, refer to 2the progress of scientific knowledge and to 2new discoveries.
+It is also clear from the introduction of the Annex to Directive 75/318 that the benefit/risk balance is to be assessed continuously on the basis of any new information or data submitted to the competent authorities.